Ally-R/csc207-hw04/README.md

 Elise Bargman, Ally Rogers.
 Entirely pair programmed.

 ## Project Summary:
-Created a simple organism modeling program that simulates three classes of organisms (defectors, cooperators, and partial cooperators) as they compete to survive and reproduce.
+Created a simple organism modeling program that simulates a population containing three classes of organisms (defectors, cooperators, and partial cooperators) as they compete to survive and reproduce.

 ## Tests and Report/Analysis in PDF